 The availability of information at the click of a finger (or thumb), the ever-ready cell phone call or text message, and the streaming videos on a screen of light offer such mixed blessings in our lives.
 These tools connect us to friends and family far and wide, to information and perspective from all over the world, and yet they also distract us from what is happening in the present moment.
 At worst, they can become addictive and destructive.

-I have found it to be quite nourishing to sit in the silence of the breath and to observe what arises in each moment.
-This small gift is a beautiful way of offering presence and peacefulness to the day.
+I have found it to be quite nourishing to sit in the silence of the breath and to observe what arises in each moment (which is frequently challenging and difficult).
+This small gift is a beautiful way of offering presence and peacefulness to my day.

 Contemplation, reflection, mindfulness, meditation: they are simple, but not easy.
 They are practices inspired by countless poets and sages throughout history.
 Each pondering the workings of the heart & mind, offering their own questions & insights to us.

 We are fortunate to have access to the philosophy of many cultures.
 I have discovered inspiration in the teachings of Buddhism, Zen, Chan, Taoism, and Yoga.
 But I also find myself drawn to the writings of Rumi, Mary Oliver, Rilke, Anne Lamott, and many others.